 If you are a figshare user and have made content public, we will retain a record of your association with that content potentially indefinitely.

-In order to run our business and provide figshare, we may transfer personal data from the UK or the European Economic Area (EEA), including to our affiliates and service providers, many of whom are located outside of these jurisdictions.
-Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data by implementing at least one of the following safeguards:
+Parts of our operations, and much of the figshare infrastructure, is based in the United States (“USA”).
+This means that in order to run our business and operate figshare, personal data may be transferred to the USA, as well as to other locations where our affiliates and service providers are based.
+Whenever we make such transfers, we will ensure an appropriate level of protection is afforded to your personal data, which in the case of personal data originating from the UK or the European Economic Area (EEA) shall involve implementing at least one of the following safeguards:

 - making sure the destination country has been deemed to provide an adequate level of protection for personal data;

 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection;

 - relying on an alternative recognised compliance standard for the lawful transfer of personal data.